Muna-Louis-Nwugo/wildfire_simulation/README.md

                 Graph Builder
 ```

-### Config, Location Data, Grid and Cell Objects
+### Config, Location Data, Grid and Cell Objects [The Helpers]
 - Information used to load maps and weather parameters
   - Location Data loaded off of a weather API (not decided yet)
-  - Grid stores every grid configuration supported by the system (plan on lettin user create custom grid configurations)
+  - Grid stores every grid configuration supported by the system (plan on letting the user create custom grid configurations)
   - Cell objects contain all cell-specific data (including equations needed to compute probability)
   -   Crucially, cells are not aware of their own fire state

-### Render [Starting point]
+### Render [Starting Point]
 - Visual representation of the grid
-- Allows users to select a configuration and sends that configuration to fire spread
+- Allows users to select a configuration and sends that configuration to Fire Spread
 - Observes SimEvents to be notified when the fire state is updated

-### Fire Spread
+### Fire Spread [The Brains]
 - Sends user preferences to Graph Builder, receives a graph
 - Performs a probabilistic spread of the fire on the graph, sending updates to sim events every time a new fire is lit

-### Graph Builder [The utility module]
+### Graph Builder [The Utility Module]
 - Takes a grid and returns a graph that fire spread can operate on

 ### SimEvents [The Event Broker]